well-typed/grapesy/docs/demo-client.md

   https://github.com/grpc/grpc/blob/master/examples/python/compression/README.md
 * You need to send a "name" that is long enough that the server actually bothers with compression at all.
-* You can also use the `--gzip` or `--deflate` command line flag to tell the server to *only* use GZip or Deflate compression, respectively.
+* You can also use the `--gzip`, `--deflate`, or `--snappy` command line flags to tell the server to *only* use GZip, Deflate, or Snappy compression, respectively.

 For example: